-The District was in Alarm Drought status from September 2022 until Critical Drought status was declared on October 20, 2022.
-As of November, we remain in Critical Drought status.
+Following rainfall in January, the drought status was upgraded from Exceptional Drought to Critical Drought on February 8, 2024, and then further improved to Alarm Drought on March 1.
+However, on October 3, the District reverted to Critical Drought status, where it remained for the rest of FY 2024.
 Sustained DO concentrations at the spring outlets have generally been similar to those expected on the basis of the spring flow volumes, which confirms the basis and expected effectiveness for the requisite pumpage reductions for the drought periods.

-COA presents data in its 2021 HCP annual report showing that the salamander populations increased during this reporting period, but the increase is within the norms of variability in abundance of such a small population (City of Austin, 2021 Annual Report to Fish and Wildlife Service, January 2022).
+COA presents data in its 2024 HCP annual report showing that the salamander populations are sustaining, particularly in the Eliza pool and stream, despite the ongoing drought conditions during this reporting period (City of Austin, 2024 Annual Report to Fish and Wildlife Service, January 2024).

-As noted in Section 9 above, the District's Board of Directors determined that satisfactory progress was made in FY 2023 toward all HCP MP goals and objectives, using the relevant performance standards for each.
+As noted in Section 9 above, the District's Board of Directors determined that satisfactory progress was made in FY 2024 toward all HCP MP goals and objectives, using the relevant performance standards for each.

-12.0 Adaptive Management Activities Undertaken During the Year, or Indicated as Prudent by Outcomes of the Conservation Program
+12.0 Adaptive Management ActivitiesUndertaken During the Year, or Indicated asPrudent by Outcomes of the Conservation Program

-This reporting period was the fourth one for the District's ITP.
+This reporting period was the sixth for the District's ITP.
 No adaptive management activities were identified as needed, and none were undertaken.